strainer/fancy/docs/timeofcontact.md

 It seems this expression gives an absolute distance squared of the delta travel through the duration of eclipse.

-In computing it gets called 'the determinant' as when it is negative, there is no contact between the spheres and no way to proceed with slow square root operation.
+In places it gets called 'the determinant' ,when it is negative, there is no contact between the spheres and no way to proceed with slow square root operation.
+(except modern cpu fsqrt is not much slower than division)

 (d*d-P感)*V慎 + V感*V感